- How to Find Misleading Information In a Life Insurance Policy

 With some help from the National Association of Insurance Commissioners (NAIC), policy illustrations have been changing with the intent to better assist consumers by providing guidelines for life insurance advisers and companies.

-Prior to the new regulations by the NAIC, there was a series of poor communication skills between insurance companies to agents and agents to consumers.
+Prior to the new regulations by the NAIC, there was a series of poor communications between insurance companies to agents and agents to consumers.
 Also, agents were allowed to provide their own “custom” illustrations, which were misleading to consumers.

 When the NAIC adopted the model regulation, it was up to each State Department of Insurance whether or not to adopt it.
 Up until this time, there was no oversight for ensuring that the presentation of illustrations was fair and appropriate.